-- Friday 28th September 2018: Specialist Music applications should be submitted via the link above
+- Friday 8th October 2021: Specialist Music applications should be submitted via the link above.

-- Wednesday 31st October 2018: Common application form (CAF) to be submitted to your Local Authority, listing Ealing Fields as a preferred school choice
+- Sunday 31st October 2021: Common application form (CAF) to be submitted to your Local Authority, listing Ealing Fields as a preferred school choice.

 Looked after children and previously looked after children:

 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).
 Previously looked after children are children who were looked after, but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order immediately following having been looked after.
 Adopted children are those who were adopted under the Adoption Act 1976 (see section 12 adoption orders) and children who were adopted under the Adoption and Children’s Act 2002 (see section 46 adoption orders).
 Child arrangements orders are defined in s.8 of the Children Act 1989, as amended by s.12 of the Children and Families Act 2014.
 Child arrangements orders replace residence orders and any residence order in force prior to 22 April 2014 is deemed to be a child arrangements order.
 A special guardianship order is defined by s.
 14A of the Children Act 1989 as an order appointing one or more individuals to be a child’s special guardian (or special guardians).
 A child is regarded as having been in state care in a place outside of England if they were accommodated by a public authority, a religious organisation or any other provider of care whose sole purpose is to benefit society.